 A sabbatical leave provides half pay for a full academic year or full pay for half an academic year.
 Because the granting of sabbatical leaves is dependent on the budget, work loads, and other considerations, it is a matter of administrative discretion.

-Before starting sabbatical leave, faculty members should contact the Division of Human Resources about the continuation of retirement credit, insurance, and other benefits.
+Before starting sabbatical leave, faculty members should contact the Division of Human Resources about the continuation of health and dental insurance, and other benefits.

-Annual leave shall not be accrued by faculty on sabbatical leave.
+Annual leave shall not be accrued by twelve month faculty on sabbatical leave.